-More women now are at C-Levels than five years ago
+More women now are at C-Levels - and the trend is up

-Women are making inroads in the CIO position and other C-Level jobs - In the largest 1,000 U.S. companies by revenue, as of last month 26% had a woman in the CIO role.
-There were more women CIOs than CEOs, but significantly fewer than the number of women who held posts as the chief marketing officer (CMO) or chief human resources officer (CHRO).
+Women are making inroads in the CIO position and other C-Level jobs - In the large and mid-size enterprises based on BLS and Janco data points, 31% had a woman in the CIO role.
+There were more women CIOs than CEOs, but fewer than the number of women who held posts as the chief financial officer (CFO), chief marketing officer (CMO), or chief human resources officer (CHRO).

 That does not mean diversity was lacking only among CIOs and their bosses.

-According to M. V. Janulaitis, CEO of Janco Associates, at least two thirds of client companies doing CIO searches are requiring the recruiter to include women in the candidate pool.
+According to M. V. Janulaitis, CEO of Janco Associates, at least two thirds of client companies doing CIO searches are requiring the recruiter to include women (and other protected classes) in the candidate pool.
 Further, he says, when “all else is equal” between a male candidate and a female one, companies are tending to choose the latter specifically to enhance the diversity of perspectives on the management team.

 Indeed, it’s clear that more women are being hired as CIOs are nudging the needle on gender diversity.
 Five years ago the number of women CIOs among the Fortune 1,000 companies was 16%.
 By 2020, the proportion had grown to 22% and now is at 26%.

 “Companies want to minimize risk,” says the CEO.
 “And when you get into the subconscious or unspoken aspects of their decision making, they may measure risk [avoidance] as [selecting] individuals they are able to align with and understand, that understand their industry — and maybe even that look like them.”

 “I truly believe that at both the C-suite and board levels, there’s a belief that diversity of perspective and experience is beneficial,” Janulaitis says.
 “They want to find something that’s going to augment and improve what they already have.”